hamptonpieryc/website/content/docs/club-rules.md

 best interests of the Club and to comply with the terms of its Lease from the Canterbury City Council.

-**9.4** The Committee shall be entitled to treat any of the following as an abandoned or unauthorised boat and/or trailer:
+**9.4** The GMC shall be entitled to treat any of the following as an abandoned or unauthorised boat and/or trailer:
 - (a) a boat and/or trailer located in the dinghy park and not displaying a current dinghy park stcker;
 - (b) a boat and/or trailer located otherwise than in its properly allocated space;